 Datadog also provides out-of-the-box alerts that automatically notify you of issues with your private locations that could quickly become a bottleneck for testing and other CI/CD pipelines, such as a location either using an outdated image or running out of open slots to execute tests.

 A private location that consistently hits its concurrency limit is likely underprovisioned, so it’s important to always ensure that a location can support the number of tests assigned to it.
-For example, you may decide to deploy more containers to distribute the existing load, or update the location’s current concurrency limit to run more tests in parallel.
+For example, you may decide to deploy more workers to distribute the existing load, or update the location’s current concurrency limit to run more tests in parallel.

-For example, running a large number of Synthetic browser tests on a private location can cause temporary spikes in the container’s CPU utilization.
+For example, running a large number of Synthetic browser tests on a private location can cause temporary spikes in the worker’s CPU utilization.
 This can easily make a private location unresponsive if it does not have enough processing power to support the increased load.
 If you see this issue in one of your private locations, you may need to assign more resources to it or leverage an orchestrator such as Kubernetes to autoscale it in order to better accommodate the fluctuations in traffic.

 Since private locations are a critical part of test infrastructure, your SRE and platform teams need to ensure that they are not only performant but always available for testing.
 Datadog enables teams to track the performance of all of your deployed private locations and set objectives for improving their reliability over time with highly customizable SLOs.